Skip to main content

 logic.test.ts

-If your test spans more than one file or is more of an end-to-end test, you could wish to add your test to your package's /test directory instead.
+If your test spans more than one file or is more of an end-to-end test, you may wish to add your test to your package's /test directory instead.
 An example structure might be:

 ├── src